 More To Do

 If you are looking for more parks nearby, Wind Cave National Park is about a 30 minute scenic drive south of Custer State Park.
 If you have extra time, this stop would be a great addition to your South Dakota family vacation.

 South Dakota has a lot to offer and you could either make it a quick stop as part of a longer road trip or you could stay in Rapid City for the week and spend a good day or two at each of the locations we mentioned.

-We spent a week there and know there is a ton more to do.
+We spent a week there and know there is a ton more to do, like the 1880 train in Keystone, South Dakota.
 Let us know in the comments of other places you have been to in South Dakota.
 I’m sure we’ll be back!

-Also if you like this area we recommend checking out this great post on things to do with kids in Theodore Roosevelt national Park!
+Also if you like this area we recommend checking out these other great posts for family vacations and road trips!

 Pin this post:

 - The Best RV Camping in Northern California - May 24, 2022

 - 21 Epic Things To Do In Yosemite National Park With Kids - May 10, 2022